The Sonics: Influence

 Kurt Cobain of Nirvana said in an interview with Nardwuar the Human Serviette on CITR-FM, discussing drum sounds, "I, I have to admit...The Sonics recorded very, very cheaply on a two track you know, and they just used one microphone over the drums, and they got the most amazing drum sound I've ever heard.
 Still to this day, it's still my favorite drum sound.
 It sounds like he's hitting harder than anyone I've ever known."

 The White Stripes named The Sonics as one of the bands that influenced them the most, calling them "the epitome of '60s punk" and claiming they were "harder than the Kinks, and punk long before punk".

-LCD Soundsystem name-checked The Sonics, among other bands, in their debut single Losing My Edge.
+LCD Soundsystem repeatedly name-checked The Sonics, among other bands, in their debut single, "Losing My Edge".

 Nicholaus Arson of the Hives cites The Sonics' version of "Have Love, Will Travel" as a favorite.

-The German country band the BossHoss named themselves after the Sonics song Boss Hoss.
+The German country band the BossHoss named themselves after the Sonics' song "Boss Hoss".

 A 1993 tribute album entitled Here Ain't The Sonics was released on PopLlama Records, featuring contributions from Mono Men, Screaming Trees, Thee Headcoats, the Cynics, Mojo Nixon and the Original Sins.